dcistudios/dci-auto-responder/README.md

 ## 📖 Overview

-**DCI Auto Responder** is a lightweight Discord automation tool built and maintained by **DCI Studios**.
-It handles automated message responses within Discord servers — keeping communities engaged and inquiries answered without manual intervention.
+**DCI Auto Responder** is a lightweight Discord DM automation tool built and maintained by **DCI Studios**.
+When someone slides into your DMs, it automatically replies with a custom away message — with a configurable cooldown so users don’t get spammed.

 > 🔒 This project is part of DCI Studios’ private-first development model and is released as an official public tool.